 Take a walk through the downtown area to see buildings such as the green-shuttered Arends Building, now the City Hall.
 Equally lovely is the Hotel Colombia, Aruba’s first hotel and now the Population Registry.

 You can join a guided tour with the Aruba Tourism Authority or wander around on your own.
 Find out more about Aruba in the Historical Museum in Fort Zoutman and the National Archeological Museum, the building of which dates to 1929.

 In between, you should pop into some of the many interesting shops.
-The Local Market is a great stop for Aruba souvenirs, from handicrafts to cigars, brightly decorated mopa mopa art, and Dutch cheeses.
+The Local Market is a great stop for shopping in Aruba, from handicrafts to cigars, brightly decorated mopa mopa art, and Dutch cheeses.

 Enjoy Two Miles of Sand at Palm Beach

 Two miles of soft, white sand shaded by palm trees make for one of the most beautiful beaches in the Caribbean.
 Add in the coral gardens offshore, a snorkeling paradise, and you have something very special.

 No wonder it’s lined with luxury hotels, restaurants and beach bars.
 You’ll also find water sports vendors and plenty of shops, including two malls.